 Rental car agencies at the Kona International Airport (KOA)

 Kona International Airport is located about 8 miles north of Kailua-Kona and 19 miles south of the Kohala resorts.
-The rental car agencies servicing the Kona airport are:
+The rental car agencies servicing the Kona airport are (last checked May 2026 from source):

 - Alamo